A Pilgrims Rest

 · Warm & waterproof outdoor clothing

 Merryn Glover is a published author and experienced teacher and retreat leader.
-Her work includes the novel, A House Called Askival, four plays on BBC Radio, and numerous short stories and poems.
+Her work includes the novel, A House Called Askival, four plays on BBC Radio, and numerous short stories and poems, her latest book being Of Stone and Sky.

 The story of her writing and other work can be found on her website: www.merrynglover.com